simplicitesoftware/documentation/docs/docs/operation/docker.md

 ### Basic procedure on CentOS 7 <span id="centos"></span>

-On an "out of the box" **CentOS 7** server you can start a clean & fresh Simplicité **sandbox** instance with the folowing commands in only few seconds:
+On an "out of the box" **CentOS 7** server you can start a clean & fresh Simplicité **sandbox** instance with the following commands in only few seconds:

 First, install the standard Docker service: